Spatial and Temporal Ecology

 Hotchkiss Lab in the News!

-- June 2015: Rachel Brunner defends master's thesis June 4th!
+- June 2015: Rachel Brunner successfully defends master's thesis June 4th!

 - May 2015: Lisa Schomaker receives UW-Botany Judith Croxdale summer fellowship!